5 Steps to Ensuring Vendor Compliance

 • Compliance obligations: Specify the vendor’s responsibilities regarding data privacy, security, and other relevant regulations.

-• Performance metrics: Establish key performance indicators (KPIs) to measure the vendor’s performance.
+• Performance metrics: Establish key performance indicators to measure the vendor’s performance.

 • Termination clauses: Outline the conditions under which the contract can be terminated, including non-compliance.

 It can be easy to skip steps or keep your contracts generic, but don’t do this!
-Be sure each contract is tailored to the specific vendor addressed.
+Be sure each contract is tailored to the specific vendor addressed to create the best possible relationship.

 Implement Robust Monitoring and Auditing

 Continuous oversight of your vendors is essential to maintaining compliance.
+This can be done in many different ways through the technology options available in the industry.
+It’s also possible to automate a lot of this portion of compliance.
 Establish a monitoring program that includes:

 • Regular performance reviews: Assess the vendor’s adherence to contract terms and KPIs.